 This committee is composed of VPSS (chair), a selection of staff and faculty, and a select number of student representatives.
-All other faculty and staff members as well as the RAs and RHDs are invited to sit in on meetings and express opinions but without voting privileges.
+All other faculty and staff members, as well as the RAs and RHDs are invited to sit in on meetings and express opinions but without voting privileges.
 The chair will appoint a secretary.
 The committee is authorized by the VPSS to recommend to the administration any rules additions, revisions, and subtractions that relate to student life.
 Rules and regulations relating to other areas of student life (for instance, academics or finances) will be established and enforced by the appropriate personnel and committees.
 The VPSS will determine which issues are major and should be brought to the attention of the rules committee.
 The committee will meet each academic year at which time the VPSS will present all reasonable proposals for rules additions, revisions, and subtractions.
 All recommendations to the administration will be determined by a majority vote of the committee.
 The VPSS may call a meeting of the committee at any time during the year if a major issue arises which requires a ruling before the scheduled meeting.
-The VPSS has the authority to establish a new rule if he/she deems that an action poses a risk to the safety or well-being of any student.
-Any such rule will be subject to the due process of review by the rules committee and submission to the administration.
+The VPSS has the authority to establish a new rule if he/she deems it necessary under the supervision of the President.